amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ## Improving Hash Function

-> The main purpose of a HashMap is to reduce the search/access time of an Array from *`O(n)`* to *`O(1)`*.
+> The primary purpose of a HashMap is to reduce the search/access time of an Array from *`O(n)`* to *`O(1)`*.

 For that we need:

-1. A good hash function that produces as few collisions as possible.
+1. A proper hash function that produces as few collisions as possible.
-2. Array that is big enough to hold all the needed values.
+2. An array that is big enough to hold all the required values.

 Let's give it another shot to our hash function: